 [Hos 6:4-9 ESV] 4 What shall I do with you, O Ephraim?
 What shall I do with you, O Judah?
 Your love is like a morning cloud, like the dew that goes early away.
 5 Therefore I have hewn them by the prophets; I have slain them by the words of my mouth, and my judgment goes forth as the light.
 6 For I desire steadfast love and not sacrifice, the knowledge of God rather than burnt offerings.
 7 But like Adam they transgressed the covenant; there they dealt faithlessly with me.
 8 Gilead is a city of evildoers, tracked with blood.
 9 As robbers lie in wait for a man, so the priests band together; they murder on the way to Shechem; they commit villainy.

 So both had sinned – Judah and Ephraim.
 But the “knowledge of God” is what he really desired – and that knowledge was associated with the teaching mission of the Levites and the ability of the priests to offer sacrifices and incense daily.
-While Ephraim had defiled themselves by overt rejection, with idols, a false priesthood, and false teaching (see Hosea 8, the first Hosea passage I quoted), Judah had done so a few hundred years later by corrupting those institutions internally and pretending that those institutions, hollowed of their holiness, would save them:
+While Ephraim had defiled themselves by overt rejection, with idols, a false priesthood, and false teaching (see Hosea 8, the first Hosea passage I quoted), Judah had done so a few hundred years later by corrupting those institutions internally and pretending that the physical form of the institutions, hollowed of their holiness which comes by obedience and adherence to tradition, would save them:

 [Jer 7:1-4 ESV] 1 The word that came to Jeremiah from the LORD: 2 “Stand in the gate of the LORD’s house, and proclaim there this word, and say, Hear the word of the LORD, all you men of Judah who enter these gates to worship the LORD.
 3 Thus says the LORD of hosts, the God of Israel: Amend your ways and your deeds, and I will let you dwell in this place.
 4 Do not trust in these deceptive words: ‘This is the temple of the LORD, the temple of the LORD, the temple of the LORD.’